-Face shield - a full face shield is ideal, that's what Fran wears, but at least wear gogles.
-See the Amazon links below.
-Take note of what has the shorter shipping times.
+Face shield - a full face shield is ideal, that's what Fran wears, but at least wear goggles.
+When ordering from Amazon, take note of what has a reasonably short shipping time.

 Ear protectors - You probably have some that'll do already.
 If not, here is the kind Fran uses.
 She likes how they can slip under her hair comfortably.
 They're lightweight, and cut the noise down to a hum.
 Plus they're inexpensive!

-Protective pants - Carhartt makes great, durable bibb overalls.
+Protective pants - Carhartt makes great, durable bib overalls.
 Order them at least a size too large and you can just step into them.
-No need to change!
-And "floppy" pants actually stop flying debris better than tight pants and they breath better,too.
-Make sure you buy un-lined pants!
-Lined pants will make you roast in summer.
-Fran shows how to make bibbs sexy in this video.
+No need to change pants!
+And "floppy" pants actually stop flying debris better than tight pants…and they breath better, too.
+Make sure you buy un-lined pants…much cooler in summer!
+Fran shows how to make bibs sexy in this video.

 Shoes, not flip flops!
 Seriously, this trimmer is powerful and stuff goes flying, including small stones if you hit one.
 I find any sort of tennis shoes are good enough.

-In a couple months you'll need more trimmer line.
+Trimmer line - In a couple months you'll need more trimmer line.
 Some other trimmers come with a line that has circle shape in cross section.
 Bruno comes with a line that has 4 raised squared sides that create 8 sharp edges which cuts way better.
 Viewed from the end it looks like a plus sign (+).
-It's called "Cross-Fire 350 ft.
-0.095 in.
+It's called "Cross-Fire 0.095 in.
 Premium Nylon Trimmer Line".
-Each time you re-load you'll use around 20 feet of line, so 350 feet will last a long time.You can find it at Home Depot when you need more.
-Amazon charges around $25 here, if you don't want to get out of your chair.
+Each time you re-load you'll use around 20 feet of line, so a package will last a long time.You can find it at Home Depot when you need more.
+Amazon has it for around here, if you don't want to get out of your chair.